rackerlabs/support-how-to/content/cloud-servers/use-a-custom-kernel-with-pv-grub.md

 product_url: cloud-servers
 ---

-**Note:** During 2015, all First Generation servers will be migrated to Next-Gen servers on a rolling basis.
-Therefore, the instructions listed in this article may or may not work depending on whether your servers have been migrated.
-If you have more questions about the server migration, see the article [First Generation to Next Generation Cloud Server migration FAQ](/how-to/first-generation-to-next-generation-cloud-server-migration-faq).
-If you need assistance with using a custom kernel, contact Rackspace Support at 1-800-961-4454.
+**Note:** During 2015, all First Generation cloud servers will be migrated to Next Generation cloud servers on a rolling basis.
+Therefore, the instructions listed in this article might or might not work depending on whether your servers have been migrated.
+If you have questions about the server migration, see [First Generation to Next Generation Cloud Servers migration FAQ](/how-to/first-generation-to-next-generation-cloud-server-migration-faq).
+If you need assistance with using a custom kernel, contact Rackspace Support at 1 800 961 4454.

-This article describes the steps required to modify an older First-Generation Cloud Server to boot from a kernel installed in the instance using `pv-grub`.
-First-Generation Cloud Servers load their kernel from the host machine by default unless modified to use `pv-grub`.
+This article describes the steps required to modify an older First Generation server to boot from a kernel installed in the instance using `pv-grub`.
+First Generation servers load their kernel from the host machine by default unless modified to use `pv-grub`.

-Next-generation servers and First-Generation based on images created in 2011 or later should not need to perform these steps.
+Next Generation servers and First Generation servers based on images created in 2011 or later should not need to perform these steps.
 They should already be loading the kernel from **/boot** within the instance.

 ### Disclaimers

 -  `pv-grub` is an advanced feature.
 It should only be used by experienced Linux administrators with a demonstrated need to run their own kernels.
--  This is only necessary for older First-Generation servers that do not already include the kernel inside the instance.
+-  This process is necessary only for older First Generation servers that do not already include the kernel inside the instance.
 If you already have a kernel in **/boot**, it is likely your instance does not need to be modified to use `pv-grub`.
 -  Not all kernels are supported.
 Your kernel must have pv-ops support for running in a Xen domU.
-Also, kernels compressed with bzip or LZMA will not work, and for some distributions like Arch compressed kernels may not work at all.
+Also, kernels compressed with bzip or LZMA will not work, and for some distributions like Arch compressed kernels might not work at all.
 -  Follow the instructions as listed, in the order listed.
-Do not blindly copy/paste these commands, as some of them will require editing.
+Do not blindly copy and paste these commands, as some of them require editing.
 -  Do not attempt these instructions on a production system.
-If they are applied incorrectly, your Cloud Server may become unbootable.
+If they are applied incorrectly, your server might become unbootable.
 Practice on a clone of your server first.
--  This process is only compatible with the original version of GRUB, also referred to as GRUB Legacy.
-Our base images should only include GRUB Legacy, but a system update might install a newer version of GRUB (GRUB2) and need to be reverted to GRUB Legacy before this process will work.
+-  This process is compatible only with the original version of GRUB, also referred to as GRUB Legacy.
+Our base images should include only GRUB Legacy, but a system update might install a newer version of GRUB (GRUB2) and need to be reverted to GRUB Legacy before this process will work.

 ### Grub configuration